docker/docs/docker-hub/builds.md

 ## Create an automated build

-Automated build repositories rely on the integration with your code repository in order to build.
+Automated build repositories rely on the integration with your code repository To build.
 However, you can also push already-built images to these repositories using the `docker push` command.

 1. Select **Create** > **Create Automated Build** from Docker Hub.